longjl1/Time-to-mato/docs/roadmap.md

 - [2025-05-15] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.

 - [2025-05-22] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.

+- [2025-06-06] nudged the roadmap toward richer focus settings, quieter task input, and more polished daily planning.